 Furthermore, little exists in the way of integrating students who speak second-language Spanish into the normal academic environment.
 These issues have led the vast majority of expat families living in Chile to choose private and international schools over public institutions.

 Private schools in Chile

-Private schools in Chile that adhere to a national curriculum are also good options for expat families who anticipate a long-term stay, or who can't afford the hefty price tag attached to international schools.
+Private schools in Chile that adhere to a national curriculum are good options for expat families who anticipate a long-term stay in the country or can't afford the hefty price tag attached to international schools.

-Most of these institutions have a Catholic (or some form of religious) foundation, so expats will need to take this into consideration.
+Most of these institutions have some form of religious foundation, so expats will need to take this into consideration.
 Some of these schools also require that students and their families practice the delegated faith to be granted admission.

-These schools may employ any number of teaching languages, but expats should note that the last four years will always be taught in Spanish in preparation for the PSU test.
-For this reason, expats who have high school-aged children planning on attending a university in their home country should choose one of the international schools.
+These schools may employ any number of teaching languages, but expats should note that the last four years will always be taught in Spanish in preparation for the PSU university entrance tests.
+For this reason, expats who have high school-aged children planning on attending a university in their home country should consider choosing one of the country's reputable international schools.

 International schools in Chile

 International schools in Chile offer an assortment of home-country curricula and primary teaching languages.
 Many of these schools boast bilingual programmes, but others do not.
 These schools also tend to have a multicultural student body, a broader selection of extra-curricular activities and better facilities than public schools.
 Most international schools in Chile are located in Santiago, but expats can find a few options scattered outside of this commercial centre.